-I have seen man walk on the moon, the invasion of British pop scene, failed assassination attempts on President Ronald Regan and Pope John Paul II.
-People trampled on for a doll, not once but twice, was that Cabbage Patch and Elmo worth a life?
+I have seen a man walk on the moon, the invasion of the British pop scene, and failed assassination attempts on President Ronald Regan and Pope John Paul II.
+People trampled for a doll, not once but twice, was that Cabbage Patch and Elmo worth a life?

-Nostradamus predicated California would fall, the day I fled San Diego and all.
-Gasoline goes from pennies to dollars and along the way, seeing the first African American President lead the way.
+Nostradamus predicted California would fall the day I fled San Diego and all.
+Gasoline goes from pennies to dollars, and along the way, seeing the first African American President lead the way.

-I watched the greatest Bears defense win a Super Bowl, while seeing 24 Quarterbacks along the way.
-Air Jordan and the Bulls soar to not one, but six championships rings.
+I watched the greatest Bears defense win a Super Bowl while seeing 24 Quarterbacks along the way.
+Air Jordan and the Bulls soar to not one but six championship rings.
 The White Sox win the World Serious, to the Cubs fans dismay.
 I observed with joy, the House of Madness shake with delight.

 I have only known that Daily’s were Chicago’s Mayors.
-There where three others whose who names are not muttered.
+There were three others whose names are not muttered.
 Snow has accumulated taller than me, not once, but twice in my life to see.

-No longer do your fingers make circles to dial a number; no longer are the phones tied to the wall.
-I do not need human chatter, because it does not matter, as long as my fingers can go pitter-patter.
-We no longer I see the world in five fuzzy black and white channels, but in multitude Hi-Def color.
-The Mayans were wrong, the Twinkie will live, Y2K was a fizzle, and Victoria Soto was a hero.
+No longer do your fingers make circles to dial a number; the phones are tied to the wall no longer.
+I do not need human chatter because it does not matter, as long as my fingers can go pitter-patter.
+We no longer see the world in five fuzzy black and white channels but in a multitude Hi-Def colors.
+The Mayans were wrong.
+The Twinkie will live, Y2K was a fizzle, and Victoria Soto was a hero.

 My parents have come and gone, yet they live on in stories told to my boys.
-With each year passing, life goes on and it keeps making me guess what is happening to the world I live?
-Another year is gone and once again, I am saying “Merry Christmas and Peace to All”.
+With each year passing, life goes on, and it keeps making me guess what is happening to the world I live in?
+Another year is gone, and once again, I am saying, “Merry Christmas and Peace to All.”